 4. Electricity charges

+(1A) In this by-law —

+North West interconnected system has the meaning given in the Electricity Transmission and Distribution Systems (Access) Act 1994 section 2;

+regional non-integrated system means any electrical system of or conducted by the corporation from which electricity is supplied to consumers, other than the South West interconnected system and the North West interconnected system;

+South West interconnected system has the meaning given in the Electricity Industry Act 2004 section 3.

 (1) The charges to be paid by consumers for the metered supply of electricity by the corporation are those specified in, or calculated in accordance with, Schedule 1.

+(2A) Sub-bylaw (1) does not apply to electricity supplied from a regional non-integrated system or the North West interconnected system to Commonwealth, State or foreign government departments, instrumentalities, agencies or trading concerns (except for local governments, regional local governments or other bodies corporate not prohibited by the Local Government Act 1995 section 3.60).

 (2) The charges to be paid by consumers for the unmetered supply of street lighting by the corporation are those specified in Schedule 2 Division 1.

 (3) The charges to be paid by consumers for the unmetered supply of electricity except street lighting by the corporation are those specified in, or calculated in accordance with, Schedule 2 Division 2.

 [By-law 4 amended in Gazette 30 Aug 2013 p.
-4093-4.]
+4093-4; 26 Jun 2015 p.
+2247-8.]

 5. Application of residential tariffs